Bevis Longstreth: Author

 Boats Against the Current charts the struggles of six lives braided together in the Great Depression, with FDR's New Deal and its Works Progress Administration serving as armature for the story.
-These fictional characters blend with many historical figures, including Hallie Flanagan, head of the WPA's famous Theatre Project, Huey Long, the tyrant from Louisiana, and William Allen White, the editor and owner of The Emporia Gazette in Kansas.
+These fictional characters blend with many historical figures, including Hallie Flanagan, head of the WPA's famous Federal Theatre Project, Huey Long, the tyrant from Louisiana, and William Allen White, the editor and owner of The Emporia Gazette in Kansas.

 Longstreth is also the author of Modern Investment Management and the Prudent Man Rule (Oxford University Press, 1986), a book seeking to modernize the law governing investment management by fiduciaries.

 Personal life

 Early life

 Longstreth was born in 1934, in New Jersey.
 He was originally known as Bevis Longstreth, Jr. His parents were Bevis and Mary (Shiras) Longstreth.
 They had five children: